 Tony Campolo is professor emeritus of sociology at Eastern University.
 For ten years he was on the faculty of the University of Pennsylvania.
 He is the founder and president of the Evangelical Association for the Promotion of Education.
 Dr. Campolo is married to Peggy.
 They have two children, and four grandchildren.

-Bishop John is deeply committed to the encouragement and care of the clergy.
-He enjoys a wide teaching ministry in this country and abroad, and relishes making the Christian faith accessible and attractive.
-In June 2007 he was installed as Bishop of Oxford where he is relishing getting to know one of the largest dioceses in the Church of England and the complex sociological fabric of the Thames Valley.
-His national commitments include work with the Ministry Division of the Church of England, the Church Army, The Church Commissioners, SPCK and the Guild of Health.
-He is President of St John's College, Durham.
+Bishop John was installed as Bishop of Oxford in 2007, his national commitments include work with the Ministry Division of the Church of England, the Church Army, The Church Commissioners, SPCK and the Guild of Health.
+He is President of St John’s College, Durham.
 Bishop John retired as Bishop of Oxford in 2014.

 Bishop John and Wendy currently live with Whitby, a very graceful and delightful (female) white and tortoiseshell cat.
 Formerly he has had two dogs.